Phylogenetic signal: Characteristics

 Phylogenetic signal is usually described as the tendency of related biological species to resemble each other more than any other species that is randomly picked from the same phylogenetic tree.
 In other words, phylogenetic signal can be defined as the statistical dependence among species' trait values that is a consequence of their phylogenetic relationships.
-The traits (eg. morphological, ecological, life-history or behavioural traits) are inherited characteristics – meaning the trait values are usually alike within closely related species, while trait values of distantly related biological species do not resemble each other to a such great degree.
+The traits (e.g. morphological, ecological, life-history or behavioural traits) are inherited characteristics – meaning the trait values are usually alike within closely related species, while trait values of distantly related biological species do not resemble each other to a such great degree.
 It is often said that traits that are more similar in closely related taxa than in distant relatives exhibit greater phylogenetic signal.
 On the other hand, some traits are a consequence of convergent evolution and appear more similar in distantly related taxa than in relatives.
 Such traits show lower phylogenetic signal.

 Phylogenetic signal is a measure, closely related with an evolutionary process and development of taxa.
 It is thought that high rate of evolution leads to low phylogenetic signal and vice versa (hence, high phylogenetic signal is usually a consequence of either low rate of evolution either stabilizing type of selection).
 Similarly high value of phylogenetic signal results in an existence of similar traits between closely related biological species, while increasing evolutionary distance between related species leads to decrease in similarity.
 With a help of phylogenetic signal we can quantify to what degree closely related biological taxa share similar traits.

 On the other hand, some authors advise against such interpretations (the ones based on estimates of phylogenetic signal) of evolutionary rate and process.
 While studying simple models for quantitative trait evolution, such as the homogeneous rate genetic drift, it appears to be no relation between phylogenetic signal and rate of evolution.
-Within other models (eg. functional constraint, fluctuating selection, phylogenetic niche conservatism, evolutionary heterogeneity etc.) relations between evolutionary rate, evolutionary process and phylogenetic signal are more complex, and can not be easily generalized using mentioned perception of the relation between two phenomenons.
+Within other models (e.g. functional constraint, fluctuating selection, phylogenetic niche conservatism, evolutionary heterogeneity etc.) relations between evolutionary rate, evolutionary process and phylogenetic signal are more complex, and can not be easily generalized using mentioned perception of the relation between two phenomenons.
 Some authors argue that phylogenetic signal is not always strong in each clade and for each trait.
 It is also not clear if all of the possible traits do exhibit phylogenetic signal and if it is measurable.